 Cocooned by a 30-acre expanse of exotic plants, orchards and olive groves, Pure House Ibiza is as rooted in its lush tropical garden as its mango trees.
-Owners Caroline and Rushan have given the interiors a modern update: calm beige and ivory tones offset quirky Balinese detailing and unique sculptures; outdoors, white canopies fringe the glittering saltwater pool, and guests sip sundowners from their gently swaying hammocks under thatched cabanas.
+Owner Caroline has given the interiors a modern update: calm beige and ivory tones offset quirky Balinese detailing and unique sculptures; outdoors, white canopies fringe the glittering saltwater pool, and guests sip sundowners from their gently swaying hammocks under thatched cabanas.

 Noon, but guests can arrange late check-out at 6pm, subject to availability and a charge (30 per cent of the room rate).
 Earliest check-in, 3pm.
 The hotel charges €50 for arrivals after midnight; €100 for arrivals between 2am and 7am.